- Election Committee

 - Who is Eligible to run in an election

-When an election is schedules the Election Committee will post a nomination period in the respective workplaces affected by the election. members who want to run for an elected office must fill out and sign a Nomination Formindicate the position they are running for and drop it off at the Union Hall before the end of the nomination period.
+When an election is schedules the Election Committee will post a nomination period in the respective workplaces affected by the election. members who want to run for an elected office must fill out and sign a NOMINATION FORM revised January 2019 indicate the position they are running for and drop it off at the Union Hall before the end of the nomination period

 Click here to change this text